 Additionally, if you’re unable to perform a remote lock or erase yourself, don’t lose hope just yet, as your wireless provider might be able to help.
 Give them a call, and they may be able to deactivate the device and possibly wipe your personal information from it.

 Even if there’s a chance you could get your phone back, you want to be sure that no one can use it for anything while it’s in their possession.
 Hopefully, your phone is protected with a PIN, password, or pattern, but even those are crackable with sophisticated software.
-Actually, patterns are often guessed by looking at fingerprint smudges on the screen.
 Even if you’ve managed to remotely lock or erase your phone, there could have been a window of time where the thief had access.

 Also change your password for your online banking account (if you use the corresponding app) and other financial accounts, for example investing apps.
 Use shopping apps?
 Change your passwords for those too.
 And what about streaming sites like Netflix and Hulu?
-If you log in to these sites automatically, there’s a chance someone could view your billing information, including credit card details, so you should change these passwords, too.
+If you log in to these sites automatically, there’s a chance someone could view your billing information, including credit card details, so you should change these passwords as well.

 On the subject of credit cards, you should call to let your bank know that your phone has been stolen and ask if there has been any recent activity on your card (which may not show up on online banking immediately).
 They may even advise you that you should cancel your existing credit card and get a new one just to be on the safe side.